Cloud Computing Technology: The Essential Elements

 Software Needed to Support Cloud Computing

 With the infrastructure in place, a prospective cloud provider must now settle on the software that will be the backbone of its cloud computing capabilities.
-If they are acting as an Infrastructure-as-a-Service (IaaS) provider, they will need to include more options than if they are acting as a Platform-as-a-Service (PaaS) provider.
-PaaS commonly provides a limited set of features that are focused on solving a narrower set of problems.
+If they act as an Infrastructure-as-a-Service (IaaS) provider, they will need to include more options than a Platform-as-a-Service (PaaS) provider.
+PaaS commonly provides limited features focused on solving a narrower set of problems.
 Either way, there are core cloud computing technologies that companies must inevitably include to offer a credible product and service set, such as:

 Storage.
 Arguably the foundation upon which all other cloud computing technology was built, storage represents one of the easiest-to-understand and easiest-to-value features.
 Whether it’s storing photos on iCloud, saving spreadsheets on Google Drive, or sharing documents through Box.com, every Internet user understands the concept of storing information online for broad access.

 Compute.
 As you look at the history of cloud computing technology, the other big category is compute power—literally, the ability to spin up and spin down virtual server machines.
 As organizations move away from owning and operating their own physical hardware, the easiest concept to grasp and become comfortable with is the idea of a virtual server: it acts the same way as the old physical ones, you just can’t see it.
-On the journey from monolithic to microservice architectures, moving from a physical to a virtual server is a relatively uncontroversial first step.
+Moving from a physical to a virtual server is a relatively uncontroversial first step on the journey from monolithic to microservice architectures.